5th Infantry Regiment "Aosta": Kingdom of Italy

-The Brigade "Aosta" with its two regiments was engaged in the First Italian War of Independence, for which its two regiments were decorated with a Silver Medal of Military Valour.
-In 1859 the brigade fought in the Second Italian War of Independence, for which its two regiments were decorated with a Gold Medal of Military Valour and then participated in the repression of Brigandage in Southern Italy in 1861 and in Aspromonte in 1862.
-For these operations the IV Battalion of the 5th Regiment was awarded a Bronze Medal of Military Valour.
+The Brigade "Aosta" with its two regiments was engaged in the First Italian War of Independence, for which its two regiments were decorated with a Silver Medal of Military Valor.
+In 1859 the brigade fought in the Second Italian War of Independence, for which its two regiments were decorated with a Gold Medal of Military Valor and then participated in the repression of Brigandage in Southern Italy in 1861 and in Aspromonte in 1862.
+For these operations the IV Battalion of the 5th Regiment was awarded a Bronze Medal of Military Valor.
 In 1866 the brigade participated in the Third Italian War of Independence.

 On 15 October 1871, the brigade command was disbanded and the regiment was renamed 5th Infantry Regiment "Aosta".
 The new denomination lasted until 1881, when the regiment was renamed 5th Regiment (Brigade "Aosta"), due to the reintroduction of brigades in the Royal Italian Army.

 The regiment provided personnel for the First Italo-Ethiopian War and the Italo-Turkish War.